mejs/galaksija/README.md

 ### Parts
 I created a [spreadsheet with all the parts](https://docs.google.com/spreadsheets/d/1QJcyFRXi8k8qUmd-SudMwjSTcvY0Hddc_G902Sn-lK0/edit?usp=sharing) necessary to build a Galaksija, with links and prices.
 Note: this file is not actively maintain and you should check availability before ordering.

+### Instructions
+Instructions for building the Galaksija computer were first published in the January 1984 special edition of Yugoslav popular science magazine Galaksija, titled Računari u vašoj kući (Computers in your home).
+These instructions are still valid and they are the best resource if you want to build a Galaksija yourself.
+This translation was published in PoC——GTFO, Volume 2 published by No Starch Press in 2018.
+This translation is kindly provided by Travis Goodspeed and Aleks Nikolić.

 ### [Roms](https://github.com/mejs/galaksija/tree/master/roms)
 There were 3 roms for the original Galaksija
 - 2 x 2732 4KB EPROMs: ROM A (main functins and BASIC) and ROM B (advanced math functions, released in 1984)